Accelize/apyfal/docs/getting_started.rst

     # The accelerator is automatically closed  on "with" exit.
     # In this case, the default stop_mode ('term') is used:
-    # the previously created instance will be deleted and all its content lost.
+    # the previously created host will be deleted and all its content lost.

-Keeping instance running
+Keeping host running
 ~~~~~~~~~~~~~~~~~~~~~~~~

-Starting instance take long time, so it may be a good idea to keeping it
+Starting host take long time, so it may be a good idea to keeping it
 running for reusing it later.

 This is done with the ``stop_mode`` parameter.

-Depending your CSP, note that you will pay until your instance is alive.
+Depending your CSP, note that you will pay until your host is alive.

 .. code-block:: python